Skip to main content

 Foreground Display

-By default, iOS may treat foreground notifications differently from background notifications.
-Configure foreground presentation when you want notifications to appear while the app is open:
+Configure foreground presentation when notifications should appear while the app is open:

 Sendrealm.shared.setForegroundPresentation([